 Dr. Giugliano is the Principal TIMI Investigator for the ENGAGE AF-TIMI 48, LAPLACE-TIMI 57 and EARLY ACS trials, ANTHEM-TIMI 32 and Executive Committee member of the IMPROVE-IT.
 FOURIER, and EBBINGHAUS trials.

-David A. Morrow, MD, MPH is the Director of the Samuel A. Levine Cardiac Intensive Care Unit in the Division of Cardiovascular Medicine at Brigham and Women’s Hospital and a Professor of Medicine at Harvard Medical School.
+David A. Morrow, MD, MPH is the Director of the Samuel A. Levine Cardiac Intensive Care Unit in the Division of Cardiovascular Medicine at Brigham and Women’s Hospital, Section Head of Critical Care Cardiology, and a Professor of Medicine at Harvard Medical School.
 Dr. Morrow earned his medical degree from Harvard Medical School and a Masters in Public Health with a concentration in clinical study design and interpretation from the Harvard School of Public Health.
 He completed his medical residency in Internal Medicine and fellowship in Cardiovascular Medicine at Brigham and Women’s Hospital.

 Dr. Morrow is a Senior Investigator in the Thrombolysis in Myocardial Infarction Study Group at Brigham and Women’s Hospital with a research focus in the management of unstable and stable coronary artery disease.
 He also directs the TIMI Biomarker Program.